coletonodonnell/coleton.io/content/posts/algo.md

 | `size()`    | $O(1)$     |
 | `isEmpty()` | $O(1)$     |

 As we can see, this implementation is very efficient.
 All the operations are constant time.
 The issue is that this implementation is of a fixed size at compile time.
-In the implementation above, the `SIZE` variable is a consant, and is set to $1024$.
+In the implementation above, the `SIZE` variable is a constant, and is set to $1024$.
 Of course, we can always raise this but this means that at compile time the stack size can't be increased or decreased in this implementation.

 #### Linked List Implementation